fastify/fastify-awilix/README.md

 By default `fastify-awilix` is using generic empty `Cradle` and `RequestCradle` interfaces, it is possible extend it with your own types:

+`awlix` defines Cradle as a proxy, and all getters will trigger a container.resolve.
+[Read more](https://github.com/jeffijoe/awilix#containercradle)

 ```typescript
 declare module 'fastify-awilix' {
   interface Cradle {